This wildly experimental building has a roof made of boats

 “In opposition to that approach . . . we wanted to develop an architecture that is able to transform itself through time, and that does that sustainably,” says Carlo Ratti, who is both an MIT professor and an architect known for pushing the envelope with projects like architectural arches grown in a lab, and floating islands that produce energy.

 The pavilion is built upon a sand dune with 150 steel pillars anchored in the ground, which support the three, 131-foot boats.
-The boats aren’t merely decorative, but legitimately seaworthy, constructed by the largest shipbuilder in Europe, Fincantieri.
+The boats aren’t merely decorative, but legitimately seaworthy, constructed in collaboration with the largest shipbuilder in Europe, Fincantieri.
 When installed, the boats offer a sloping skeleton underneath a thin steel roof, which has holes to let light in.

 “When you look at the roof from underneath it looks like a succession of waves, interrupted by sparkles of light,” says Ratti.